mmorgan00/ProjectBulldog/README.md

     - We do not declare a dedicated 'renderpass' and instead use our own image to draw into along the way.
 This will help down the road for better postprocess effects.

-### Engine API
-- A proper API is not yet available.
-As the previous version of the project was a rather hardcoded scene render from a GLB file, there is a good chunk of outstanding work to shift it to a more proper API.
-- This section will be updated as progress is made
 #### Utils
 - Logging macro OE_LOG
     ```cpp